 Don’t say that I didn’t warn you about:

 - Neolithic sexual mores: Cavemen weren’t exactly enlightened in their appreciation of shame or taboo, so prepare for some frank depictions of early human sexuality and nudity.
 A lot of it.
-If that unsettles you, maybe check out some of my more modest recommendations.
+If that unsettles you, maybe check out some of our more modest recommendations.